Nottingham and District Tramways Company: The Carrington route

-The company ran two services, firstly from the Market Place to Carrington and secondly from the Market Place to Forest Road as far as the junction with Burns St. The track extended further along Forest Road right to the end to connect to the Basford line now under construction, but this section was not used for passenger carrying services.
+The company ran two services, firstly from the Market Place to Carrington and secondly from the Market Place to Forest Road as far as the junction with Burns Street.
+The track extended further along Forest Road right to the end to connect to the Basford line now under construction, but this section was not used for passenger carrying services.

 The Forest Road residents were quite wealthy and this provided the company with its most profitable services.
 The other routes suffered slightly from having peak loadings (i.e. carrying workmen at the start and the end of the day) but less traffic during the day.
 The Forest Road residents provided a steady demand for services throughout the day.
-However, they also had complaint with the running of services on a Sunday and submitted a memorandum to the Council a few months after the services started "praying that the running of trams on Sundays along Forest Road be discontinued".
+However, they also had complaint with the running of services on a Sunday and submitted a memorandum to the council a few months after the services started "praying that the running of trams on Sundays along Forest Road be discontinued".

 For these routes Messrs Stevenson and Company of New York supplied three double deck and one single deck cars, and in 1880 Starbucks constructed five more single deck tram cars, similar to those originally supplied.